neilbb/Dynamic-Stack/README.md

 ```

 # Notes
 This implementation pushes onto the end of the array.
-When the capacity is reached a resize takes place.
+When the capacity is reached the array is resized.